cabforum/servercert/docs/BR.md

 SYNTAX: `contactemail <rfc6532emailaddress>`

 The CAA contactemail property takes an email address as its parameter.
-The entire parameter value MUST be a valid email address as defined in RFC 6532 section 3.2, with no additional padding or structure, or it cannot be used.
+The entire parameter value MUST be a valid email address as defined in RFC 6532, Section 3.2, with no additional padding or structure, or it cannot be used.

 The following is an example where the holder of the domain specified the contact property using an email address.